Young Entrepreneurs

 Principal applicant

-The principal applicant is the person who submits the program application on behalf of the business venture.
-If the business is not a sole proprietorship, this principal applicant must be at least an equal partner or share holder in the business and have a role in the management and administration of the business activities.
-The program will request supporting documentation to verify partnership and corporate ownership.
+The principal applicant is the person who submits the grant application on behalf of the business venture.
+If the business is not a sole proprietorship, the principal applicant must be at least an equal partner or share holder in the business and have a role in the management and administration of the business activities.
+Supporting documentation may be required to verify partnership and corporate ownership.

 Self-governing and self-regulating professional occupational categories